gkwa/eachrundi/README.md

 I've never used ansible collections before, nor do I really know why molecule suggests them but I'm curious what benefit they provide over ansible roles--something I am familiar with.

 Lots of fumbling later, I see how to get started.
-Now I can start learning to use molecule and eventually iterate on `elasticsearch-certutil` which is my original motivation to use ansible here.
+Now I can start learning to use molecule and eventually iterate on `elasticsearch-certutil` which is my original motivation to use ansible.

-Also i needed reason to learn jinja2 template inheritance better.
-I still think jinja2 as magic.
+Also I needed reason to learn jinja2 template inheritance better.
+There are so many places its helpful.

 ## Purpose